 Before we jump into timing, I want to emphasize that moments like this don’t just happen.
 A composition is found.
 Important layers and people (or animals in this case) are accounted for.
 Then it’s a waiting game for that perfect moment.
 The photo above took 12 minutes to capture.
 It’s real and genuine photos like these that most couples book me for though.
 So, if that includes the two of you, I can’t stress enough how important it is to leave as much time as possible for us to just be present at your day vs working down a shot list.

 This is a part of the day where my coverage will vary a lot from a typical wedding photographer.
 There won’t be any fake make-up applications, staged hair spray photos, or perfectly framed window photos of you and your best friend pretending to have a perfect moment.
 Instead, I will just be present, as if there was no photographer there and the results of that will be the true story of your wedding day.
 Photos of how it really went down, along with all the fun, crazy, and emotional moments in between!
 When it comes to figuring out your timeline for hair and makeup for this part of the day, just make sure you’re ready for your ceremony or first look.
 No need to worry about a photo schedule here.
 Simple as that.

 We can do robe photos, Pinterest style details setups, and/or anything else you would like.
 You hired me, so I’ll do whatever you want!
 Keep in mind though, elaborate detail setups typically require time to be added if you don’t want to take away from the photojournalistic coverage of your day.
 You can read more about my approach for wedding day details below.
 They are always captured, just in a very real way unless otherwise requested.

-Less is More – Why you shouldn’t add formal photos to this part of the day
+Less is More – Why you shouldn’t add formal photos to the getting ready part of the day